StephanLuis/input-duration/README.md

 - [ ] Multi-language documentation (Google translate of this page?)
     - [ ] Chinese
     - [ ] Spanish
-- [ ] Is it worth having a remove function, restoring the original input?
+- [ ] min and max values (sorry for the moment you'll have to do those yourself in js)

 See the [open issues](https://github.com/StephanLuis/chronlyhms/issues) for a full list of proposed features (and known issues).